Cottage Skillet Pie with Stout

 Pour in the Guinness Stout beer and stir in to combine.
 Cook for 4-5 minutes until reduced.

-Add the carrots and peas to the mixture, along with the beef stock.
+Add the frozen peas to the mixture, along with the beef broth.
 Bring to a boil, and then reduce heat to a simmer.
-Cook until the carrots are almost tender, about 12-15 minutes.
+Cook for another 12-15 minutes, until the broth is reduced.

 Assemble the Cottage Pie

-To assemble the layers, add spoonfuls of the prepared mashed potatoes to the top of the meat mixture.
+To assemble the layers, add spoonfuls of the leftover mashed potatoes to the top of the meat mixture.
 See my recipe for Refrigerator Mashed Potatoes Here, or even Colcannon Here.

 Sprinkle the tops of the potato mounds with grated cheddar cheese.

-Serve Cottage Pie with a crusty, hard bread such as my Tangy Sourdough Bread.
-Serves 6-8.
+Serve Cottage Pie on pretty plates with a crusty, hard bread such as my Tangy Sourdough Bread.
+In the above picture, I’m serving the Irish meat pie on Blue Willow plates.

 See more Main Dishes Here.
 Browse Irish Dishes Here.
 View Beef Recipes Here.